yugabyte/docs/content/latest/contribute/_index.md

 There are a number of resources to get started, here is a recommended reading list:

-* Go through the [architecture section of the docs](https://docs.yugabyte.com/latest/architecture/).
+* Go through the [architecture section of the docs](../architecture/).
 It will give an overview of the high level components in the database.

 ## Pick an area

 There are a few areas you can get involved in depending on your interests.

-### Database core
+### Core Database

 This is the C++ code and the unit tests that comprise the core of YugaByte DB.
-You can [follow the steps outlined here](database-core/checklist) to get going with steps such as building the codebase and running the unit tests.
+You can [follow the steps outlined here](core-database/checklist) to get going with steps such as building the codebase and running the unit tests.

 ### Docs

-[YugaByte DB documentation](https://docs.yugabyte.com) uses the Hugo framework.
+[YugaByte DB documentation](/) uses the Hugo framework.
 There are two types of docs issues - infrastructure enhancements and adding content.
 You can [follow the steps outlined here](https://github.com/YugaByte/docs) to run a local version of the docs site.
 Next, look at the [contributing guide](https://github.com/YugaByte/docs/blob/master/CONTRIBUTING.md) to make your changes and contribute them.

 ## Find an issue